Millions of households are facing higher broadband bills, courtesy of annual price rises introduced by several of the UK’s major providers.

 Zen Internet offers a lifetime price guarantee – if you take out a 12, 18 or 24 month contract, it promises not to increase your tariff as long as you stay on the same deal, even if you move house (assuming the deal is available at your new location).

 Meanwhile Sky and its subsidiary Now Broadband both have clauses in their contract allowing for price rises.
-Sky announced it was increasing some prices back in February.
+Sky announced it was increasing some prices in February 2021 but hasn’t yet announced price rises for 2022.
 However neither it nor Now Broadband apply annual increases across all of their deals.

 How to find the best broadband deal